-As a GreenGeeks reseller hosting customer, the nameservers for your customer’s domains will be our nameservers on the websitehostserver.net domain (like chi-ns1.websitehostserver.net).
+As a GreenGeeks reseller hosting customer, the nameservers for your customer’s domains will be default GreenGeeks DNS.
 If you prefer to use nameservers on your own domain (like ns1.ggexample.com), you can set the default nameservers in WebHost Manager (WHM).

 Note that making these changes affects future account setups.
-Pre-existing accounts will retain the nameservers they were given when they were created.
+Pre-existing accounts will retain the nameservers they were given when they were created unless modified.

 Registering Private Nameservers

-To be used as a nameserver, a domain must first be registered as a nameserver at the registrar.
+To be used as a nameserver, a domain must first be registered as a nameserver at the registrar, in addition to having an A record for each nameserver within the GreenGeeks DNS zone pointed to the same IP address.

 If you registered the domain through GreenGeeks, here is the procedure to register the nameservers.